damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 **3\.
 Notice period**

-Each of the Parties may terminate the Employment Contract prematurely by giving written notice of termination with effect from the last day of a calendar month and with due observance of the statutory notice period.
+Each of the Parties may terminate the Employment Contract {FOR TEMPORARY:prematurely} by giving written notice of termination with effect from the last day of a calendar month and with due observance of the statutory notice period.

 **4\.
 Applicability of the company handbook**

 The Employer’s company handbook will apply to this Employment Contract.
 The contents of the company handbook form an integral part of this Employment Contract.
 For the latest version of the handbook please see  https://about.gitlab.com/handbook/ .

 **5\.
 Working hours and working week**